FAQ

 What fees do I pay at The Hearthstone?

-As with many nonprofit Continuing Care Retirement Communities, residents of The Hearthstone pay a one-time entrance fee and an on-going monthly service fee.
-Both vary by size and location of apartment and number of occupants.
+Incoming residents pay a one-time entrance fee and existing residents pay an on-going monthly service fee.
+Both vary according to the apartment’s size, location and number of occupants.

 What does the entrance fee cover?

-An entrance fee is a one-time fee for independent living residents based on the apartment size, location and the type of contract that best meets their financial goals.
+An entrance fee is a one-time fee for independent living residents based on the type, size and location of the chosen apartment.
 While the entrance fee and monthly service fee do not signify ownership, they do afford access to all the Hearthstone’s common areas, programs and amenities.
-The entrance fee also affords priority access to healthcare services at a discounted market rate and up to sixty complimentary days in the skilled nursing and rehabilitation center.
+The entrance fee also affords priority access to healthcare services at a discounted market rate and up to sixty complimentary skilled nursing days.
 Entrance fees contribute to capital improvements to the building and grounds, avoiding special assessments and ensuring a well-maintained community for years to come.
 If two people live in a residence, a second person entrance fee of five percent applies.

 Is the entrance fee refundable?